wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 You can add a resized widget using the HTML code: If vCita contact form widget is already installed, please remove the current vCita contact form widget form your WP sidebar<BR>
 On your WordPress admin panel, click on "Appearance" menu and select Widgets.<BR> Drag vCita Widget from Main Sidebar menu to Available Widgets section on the left.
 (This may disconnect your vCita account from the contact form plugin) <BR>
-Reconnect your account to vCita contact from plugin - Click on Plugins menu and select vCita Contact Form <BR>
+Reconnect your account to vCita contact form plugin - Click on Plugins menu and select vCita Contact Form <BR>
 Enter the email address for your vCita account, click on "Already have a vCita account?" and click Connect.<BR> Back on your vCita account at https://www.vcita.com/get_widget?widget=widget Please resize the contact form widget on "Widget Preview" section and click on "Update changes". <BR>
 Click on Install New Widget (a new window should pop up), Select "Other Websites" (don't select Wordpress) and copy the code on the right. <BR>